Here are some helpful tips on talking to your guys about piece work (or any new incentive)

 Ask your crew if they have ever worked in a situation where a poor performer was being paid more than or the same as they were–they probably have.
 Encourage them that piece work can help keep that problem from happening.
 Having the correct employees in place is essential to this system.
 You’ll very quickly begin to see who is there to make money and how is there as just a job.

 Mitigate Piece Work Fears With Options

 Give a pay raise

-Because team members in the piece work system will be more efficient, offer a higher hourly wage when they are on piece work than when they are paid hourly.
-For example, if one guy normally gets paid $10.00/hr, pay him $11.50 a man hour when on piece work.
+Because team members in the piece work system will be more efficient, offer a higher hourly wage than when they are paid hourly.
+For example, if one guy typically gets paid $10.00/hr, pay him $11.50 a man hour when on piece work.

 Offer a 2-4 week trial.

 If your team members don’t think they can complete the work in the estimated/budgeted times, show them how.
-Get out there yourself and do it (if you are able ), have your top performer demonstrate, or even take them to visit another company who uses piece work.
-(They could even visit CLIP Lawn Care :-))
+Get out there yourself and do it (if you are able), have your top performer demonstrate, or even take them to visit another company who uses piece work.
+(They could also visit CLIP Lawn Care)

 Ask them what they need to get the work done efficiently.
 Do they need better equipment, better routing, a GPS?
 Do they need more training?
 Make it happen.
 The increase in efficiency and morale will more than make up for the investment.

 Have you implemented piece work into your company?
 What has made it successful for you?
 Please share in the comments.